martincartledge/martins-blog-deprecated-/content/blog/get-software-developer-interview/index.md

 ### Side projects

-This is something else that I am sure you have heard a million times, but I do think these can really help you not stand out as a candidate, but help you stay engaged on days you don't feel like practicing your coding skills.
+This is something else that I am sure you have heard a million times, but I do think these can really help you not only stand out as a candidate but help you stay engaged on days you don't feel like practicing your coding skills.

 In my experience, it has been easier to get started when you can think of answers to both of these two questions: